 - Q1.
-Seeing the pictures of our old home made me feel ...... and nostalgic.
+Seeing the pictures of our old home made me feel and nostalgic.

 - A. fastidious

 - B. indignant

 - C. wistful

 - D. conciliatory

+- Q2.
+Because the House had the votes to override a presidential veto, the President has no choice but to

-- - A. object
+- A. object

 - B. abdicate

 - C. abstain

 - D. compromise